regulaforensics/DocumentReader-web-java-client/example/README.md

 :bulb: Before you start: if you just want to play with an online demo, visit our [playground](https://api.regulaforensics.com).

-:warning: NOTE: If you don't specify custom endpoint, by default Regula Document Reader Web API demo SaaS will be used.
+:warning: NOTE: If you don't specify a custom Document Reader endpoint, Regula demo SaaS will be used by default.
-Performing request against that SaaS, your agree with our [privacy policy](https://api.regulaforensics.com/terms) and [license usage agreement](https://downloads.regulaforensics.com/work/SDK/doc/Eula.pdf).
+Sending requests to that SaaS, you agree with our [privacy policy](https://api.regulaforensics.com/terms) and [license usage agreement](https://downloads.regulaforensics.com/work/SDK/doc/Eula.pdf).